What every Agile team can learn from Europe’s fastest learners

 What they changed

 They pushed hypothesis-driven work into the inner loop.
+Experiments became part of rollouts, not an optional extra.

 What got in the way